OPEN FRAME MONITOR

 Direct Engineering Communication

-Support for integration questions related to fit, interfaces, and front-panel requirements during your design process.
+Support for practical questions related to mechanical fit, controller interface, touch use, cover glass, and front-panel requirements during your design process.

 Response window

-Typical feedback within 24–48 hours once basic integration context is available.
+Typical feedback is provided within 24–48 hours once basic integration context is available, such as cut-out size, interface needs, touch conditions, or equipment photos.

 FAQ